atlarge-research/opendc/site/docs/documentation/M3SA.md

-# Integration Steps of the Multi-Meta-Model
+# Integration Steps of M3SA

 We build our tool towards performance, scalability, and **universality**.
 In this document, we present the steps to integrate our tool into your simulation infrastructure.